TDiR: Transformer based Diffusion for Image Restoration Tasks: Introduction

 \section{Introduction}

-Image restoration is a fundamental problem in computer vision and image processing, focusing on recovering an original, clean image from a corrupted or degraded version.
+Image restoration is a fundamental problem in computer vision and image processing, aiming to recover an original, clean image from a corrupted or degraded version~\cite{anwar2015class}.
 Corruption can arise from various sources, such as noise, blur, and compression artifacts.
-Image restoration enhances quality in diverse applications, including medical imaging, satellite imaging, surveillance, and photography.
-Restoration techniques enable better interpretation, analysis, and decision-making across various fields by reconstructing compromised images.
+Image restoration improves image quality across diverse applications, including medical imaging, satellite imaging, surveillance, and photography.
+Restoration techniques~\cite{Anwar2021R2NET} enable better interpretation, analysis, and decision-making across various fields by reconstructing compromised images.

-In medical imaging, for example, the precision and clarity of images are vital for accurate diagnosis and treatment planning.
-Noise or artifacts in medical images can obscure critical details, potentially leading to misdiagnoses or overlooked conditions.
-Similarly, restoring clear and precise pictures in satellite imaging is essential for monitoring environmental changes, managing natural disasters, and supporting agricultural practices.
-High-quality restored images provide more reliable data for researchers and policymakers, facilitating informed decisions based on accurate visual information.
+In medical imaging~\cite{Qian_2026_CVPR}, image precision and clarity are paramount for accurate diagnosis and treatment planning.
+Noise or artifacts in medical images may obscure essential details, potentially leading to misdiagnoses or missed conditions.
+Likewise, restoring clear, precise images in satellite imagery~\cite{Daroya_2025_ICCV} is crucial for monitoring environmental changes, managing natural disasters, and supporting agricultural activities.
+High-quality, restored images provide more reliable data for researchers and policymakers, thereby enabling informed decision-making grounded in accurate visual information.

-Furthermore, in surveillance and security, image restoration enhances the ability to identify and analyze objects, faces, and activities captured by cameras, particularly in low-light conditions or adverse weather.
-This capability is crucial for ensuring public safety and effective law enforcement.
-In the field of photography, both amateur and professional photographers benefit from image restoration techniques that can salvage photos marred by motion blur or low light, preserving valuable memories and artistic works.
-Overall, the advancement of image restoration methodologies continues to expand the potential and reliability of visual data across a wide range of critical applications.
+Furthermore, in the domains of surveillance and security~\cite{zhang2026out}, image restoration significantly enhances the ability to identify and analyze objects, faces, and activities captured by cameras, particularly under low-light or adverse-weather conditions~\cite{Wang_2025_ICCV}.
+This capability is vital for ensuring public safety and effective law enforcement.
+Within the realm of photography, both amateur and professional photographers benefit from image restoration techniques that can salvage photographs compromised by motion blur or inadequate lighting, thereby preserving valuable memories and artistic works.
+Overall, advances in image restoration methodologies continue to broaden the potential and reliability of visual data across a wide spectrum of critical applications.